When children come into school, we ask you to fill in a form giving us:

 Antibiotics, cough medicines and paracetamol should be given at home.

 The children should enter and leave the school through the door nearest to their classrooms.
 Children should be encouraged to use the entrances and paths provided.

 Both car parks are very crowded; they are also used by delivery vans and the Community Centre.
-Children must follow the path around and not cut across.
 Parents must not bring cars into either closed car park to collect or deliver children.
 The school gates are closed at peak times for safety reasons.
 An additional car park is provided on Douglas Street or please park on Saltwells Road.
 Parking is always difficult near a school, we ask parents to be patient and walk with their children whenever possible.

 When parking near the school, please remember to avoid the crossing points so children can see the road and cross it safely.

 No-one wants to witness or be responsible for a child having an accident